Magnus-Fjeldstad/INF102-Wordle/svar.md

 Combining these two steps, the overall time complexity of the `eliminateWords` method is \(O(m \* k)\).

+- See the methods used for more in depht comments on the runtime

 ## Task 3 - FrequencyStrategy

 - `FrequencyStrategy::makeGuess`: \(O(m \* k)\)
   - This method's time complexity is primarily influenced by two key operations.
 First, it conditionally invokes the `eliminateWords` method, which has a complexity of \(O(m \* k)\) due to filtering operations on the list of possible answers.
 Second, the method calls `getBestWord` which, in evaluating the best word based on frequency criteria, also operates with a complexity of \(O(m \* k)\).
 Since both of these are linear with respect to the number of possible answers (`m`) and the length of words (`k`), the combined runtime is \(O(m \* k)\).

+  - See the methods used for more in depht comments on the runtime

 # Task 4 - Make your own (better) AI